CR

 Peka

-A method of cooking meat (typically lamb, veal, or octopus) and vegetables under a bell-shaped lid covered with hot coals.
-The slow cooking process results in tender, flavorful food.
+Traditional Dalmatian and Lika cooking method - meat (lamb, veal, octopus) and vegetables slow-cooked under a bell-shaped lid covered with hot coals.
+Requires advance ordering (several hours to 24 hours).
+Results in tender, flavorful food.

 Must Try!